krantzinator/krantzinator.github.io/_posts/2017-09-20-troubleshooting-in-ruby.markdown

 And look at that!
 Now I have a whole _slew_ of failing tests!
 A quick glance through the ~100 failing tests shows lots of syntax deprecation.
 Here's hoping my full update of this gem is Ruby 2.3.3 is in sight.

 *knock on wood*

+Oh I forgot to mention -- the deprecation errors I worked through at the start of this?
+Yeah those were just from getting the database to seed correctly.
+Now the _real_ deprecation upgrade work begins.